-An audit was not conducted by the U.S. Department of Education.
-However, the Upward Bound staff is hiring a consultant to conduct a mock visit to provide feedback regarding how we would perform in case a true audit occurred.
+At this point an audit was not conducted by the U.S. Department of Education.
+However, the Upward Bound staff corresponds with a consultant through the US Department of Education and institutional/ state yearly auditing to help keep us on track regarding how we would perform in case a true DOE audit occurred.